 The REP prefixes apply only to one string instruction at a time.
 To repeat a block of instructions, use the LOOP instruction or another looping construct.
 All of these repeat prefixes cause the associated instruction to be repeated until the count in register is decremented to 0.
-See Table 4-1.
+See Table 4-3.

+Table 1 of Helpour 1 of Helpour 1

 Repeat Prefix Termination Condition 1 Termination Condition 2

-REP RCX or $(E)CX = 0$ None
+REP RCX or (E)CX = 0 None

-REPE/REPZ RCX or $(E)CX = 0$ ZF = 0
+REPE/REPZ RCX or (E)CX = 0 ZF = 0

 REPNE/REPNZ RCX or (E)CX = 0 ZF = 1

-Table 4-1.
+Table 4-3.
 Repeat Prefixes